anGie44/InTheAir/README.md

 ## In The Air
-This is a web app for creating spotify playlists for air travel
+This is a web app for creating a personalized mixtape for your next flight.
+Inspired by @plamere's 'roadtrip-mixtape' app.